Beking0912/paper-cut-game/README.md

 By creating this app, my aspiration is for users to appreciate the artistic beauty of traditional Chinese paper cutting, fostering a connection with the cultural heritage.
 Moreover, I hope to inspire players to try their hand at real-life paper cutting, blending virtual entertainment with a tangible and culturally rich experience.

 # How to Play
+1. Unzip The .swiftpm file
-1. Open the .swiftpm file on XCode or Swift Playground.
+2. Open the .swiftpm file on XCode or Swift Playground.
-2. Run it on your device.
+3. Run it on your device.

 # Preview
 ![preview.png](https://s2.loli.net/2024/02/07/rQLubJGxWi8NjyV.png)